Online MPP Programs

 Online Master of Public Administration

-MPA equips you for leadership roles in government, nonprofit organizations, the public sector and emergency and crisis management.
+MPA equips you for leadership roles in government, nonprofit organizations, and the public sector.
+Project Management Certificate option available.

 No GRE Required